Head-on collisions of $\ell$-boson stars: Results

 The right panel of Fig. \ref{fig:mass_l0l1} exhibits the analogous behavior for the collision of the stars with $\ell=1$.
 Similarities with the previous case are observable: there is a mass loss (together with a decrease in the number of particles), with a GW emission component occurring initially and an expelling of scalar field throughout the entire evolution.
 In this case, however, it is not clear that the final state oscillates around a spherically symmetric configuration, say an $\ell$-boson star.
 It can be mentioned that the system, as in the previous case, keeps oscillating, but the oscillation amplitudes decrease more slowly in this case.
+Also binary configurations consisting of boson stars with masses smaller than the CHl1A model have been explored, of particular interest are those cases where the total mass of the system is smaller than the maximum mass of the $\ell=1$ family of solutions, $M_0^{\mathrm{max}}=1.176$, the results for these cases are very similar to those shown in Fig.~\ref{fig:mass_l0l1}, that is, highly dynamic behavior at late times and a continuous and very slow loss of mass compared to the corresponding $\ell=0$ models with the same value of $R_{99}$.
+For instance, low compactness models CHl1N and INl1N, which can be found in Tables \ref{tab:R_coherent} and \ref{tab:R_incoherent}, are an example of this behaviour since the initial total mass is smaller by half compared to $M_0^{\mathrm{max}}$.
 In Appendix \ref{app:comparisson} we present the wave forms of boson stars mergers with $\ell=0$ and $\ell=1$ in order to stress the role of the $\ell$ parameter in the GW emission.

 To establish how spherical the after merger is, one may investigate the evolution of the components of the inertia tensor, described above.
 For the $\ell=0$ boson stars merger the difference between the diagonal components averages to zero, confirming the tendency to sphericity.
 For the $\ell$-boson stars with $\ell=1$ case, on the other hand, this is not so.
 This supports the conclusion that the end state in the merger of the $\ell=0$ boson stars tends towards a new $\ell=0$ boson star, whereas for the $\ell$-boson stars with $\ell=1$ merger, it does not seem to tend towards a new $\ell$-boson star with $\ell=1$, albeit still remaining a bound state of the scalar field.
 It is possible that the asymptotic end state is a localized configuration with less symmetries; our simulations, however, can only raise this possibility, not establish it.